 Supreme Commander 2 is not only a sequel to 2007’s Supreme Commander but also a spiritual successor to Total Annihilation from 1997.
 Given its lengthy legacy, it would have been easy for Supreme Commander 2 to rest on the laurels of its forebears.
 Luckily, all the iteration honed it into a tight and polished experience that continues to be the high point for the mech-based RTS.

-These days it can be tough for mech games fans looking for immersive simulation.
+These days it can be tough for robot games fans looking for immersive simulation.
 The last proper numbered MechWarrior game, MechWarrior 4, released way back in 2002, and there aren’t a ton of contemporary choices to make up for it.
 There’s light at the end of the tunnel, though, as the MechWarrior 5 release date is later on this year.
 Until then, however, 2013’s MechWarrior Online is likely to be the next-best option for those seeking slower, more deliberate mech combat.

 If MechWarrior is the slow-paced, deliberate mech experience, then 2013’s Strike Suit Zero is the exact opposite.
 What begins as a fairly standard spaceship dogfighter quickly turns into a Gundam-style action shooter thanks to the titular Strike Suit.
 It’s a spaceship/mech hybrid that’s able to transform and dish out a frightening variety of explosive power.
 Locking on to a wave of enemies and decimating them all in one go is rarely this satisfying.